qmachine/qm-mapreduce/README.md

 qm-mapreduce
 ============

-A client-side MapReduce engine built on QMachine
+This will eventually be a client-side MapReduce engine built on [QMachine](https://www.qmachine.org), but this is more of a placeholder than a prototype at the moment.